 Jungle Cruise was one that I didn’t notice the difference right away then, it hit me, you don’t go through a cave!
 You see basically the same animals (and hear the same jokes) but the layout of the ride and the order in which you come across things is very different.
 You also remain outside the entire time rather than entering the ‘scary’ cave like in the WDW version.

-These are just a few of the examples of rides that are actually more different than similar even though they share the same name and theme.
+These are just a few of the examples of Disneyland must dos that are actually more different than similar even though they share the same name and theme.
 So, if you are visiting a different Disney theme park and see a ride you think you know…think again!
 It’s probably got some new surprises and is definitely worth checking out!